+Section 3.4.
 As authorized by, the Housing and Economic Recovery Act of 2008, the Agency may increase or "boost" the eligible basis of a particular project for purposes of the allocation of Tax Credit by up to 30% ("Basis Boost") for designated buildings that are located outside of an established Qualified Census Tract (QCT) or Difficult Development Area (DDA).
 The Agency will review the financial feasibility of the project and the request for additional Basis Boost in accordance with this Plan.

-(This Basis Boost does not apply to buildings which receive automatic Tax Credits because they are financed with tax-exempt bonds.)
+(This Basis Boost does not apply to buildings receiving the 4% Tax Credit.)
 This Plan establishes standards for the Agency to determine which buildings will be designated for such Basis Boost.